UMAIE Course Number: T4671

-Instructor: Debra Petersen and Tim Scully, Associate Professors in the Communication and Journalism department, University of St. Thomas
+Instructor: Dr. Debra Petersen and Dr. Kevin Sauter, Associate Professors in the Communication and Journalism department, University of St. Thomas

 Location: Oahu, Kaua'i

-In this program, we examine the concepts, theories, and realities of the way individuals and groups work and communicate in organizations where culture and multiculturalism plays a primary or prominent role.
-We do so in Hawaii because our 50th state is a microcosm of multi-ethnic cultures and co-cultures, all interacting in a business, retail, nonprofit, and arts environment.
-Hawaii provides us with a living laboratory in which we can study and experience multicultural communication and organizations.
+In "Hawai‘i: Multi-cultural Communication in Diverse Organizations," we examine the concepts, theories and realities of the way individuals and groups work and communicate in organizations where culture and multiculturalism play a primary or prominent role.
+We do so in Hawai‘i because our fiftieth state is a microcosm of multi-ethnic cultures and co-cultures, all interacting in a business, retail, nonprofit and arts environment.
+Hawai'i provides us with a living laboratory in which we can study and experience multi-cultural communication and organizations.
 As we examine multi-cultural and organizational communication, we will be challenged to examine our own cultural identities and assumptions, asking ourselves not only about the role that culture plays in the experiences and observations we will make as part of the class, but as they translate to our daily lives and experiences back on the mainland in our careers and personal life.

 Application Deadline: April 13, 2015

 Step 2: Fill out a Liability Form.
 Upload the form into your online application or submit it to the Center for International Education (Lower Cosgrove).